HuanYuu/TFusion/README.md

 * **Shell**  (save every sample's run shell)
 * **sample.list.reconfig**  (reconfiged sample.list)

-For every sample, integrated analysis shell is stored in **"Shell"** directory, name as **"run_sampleID_analysis.sh"**.
-If you have pooling data with different barcodes which needs to do debarcode, **step0_debarcode.sh will be in "Shell" directory, and you need to run step0_debarcode.sh first**.
+In the **"Shell"** directory, you will find all integrated analysis shells named **"run_sampleID_analysis.sh"** for each sample.
+If your data consists of pooled samples with different barcodes that require debarcoding, you will also find a script named **"step0_debarcode.sh"** in the "Shell" directory.
+In this case, it is necessary to run the "step0_debarcode.sh" script before proceeding with the fusion analysis.

-After "step0_debarcode.sh" finished (or you don't need to debarcode), you can run all fusion analysis shells together.
+Once the "step0_debarcode.sh" script has finished executing (or if debarcoding is not required), you can proceed to run all the fusion analysis shells together.

 A run_sampleID_analysis.sh example:
 ```run_example_analysis.sh